mnot/redbot/README.rst

 Docker deployment
 -----------------

-You can also build the project through docker, clone from github then :
+You can also build the project through docker, clone from Github then :

   docker build -t redbot .